translation/lingui/README.md

 ### 3. Configure your project

-Copy the `.linguirc` configuration file that was generated for you at the root of your application.
+Copy the `.linguirc` configuration file that was generated for you to the root of your application.

 The configuration file looks like this: